pulsar256/keepass2vault/README.md

 # keepass2vault

+Imports all secrets with basic properties (title, user, pass, notes and url) into a given vault instance.

 Hacked together motivated by personal needs.
+Error handling is not great but verbose (`-v`) mode will help.

 ## Build